What causes marine battery fires?

 But there’s one thing that is almost impossible to control and protect against, and that is internal short-circuiting which will make the battery go into a state of thermal runaway.

 Whatever the root cause is, the thermal runaway event looks the same.
 Increasing cell temperature will cause so called exothermic reactions, which in turn propagate through the hundreds and thousands of cells in the battery system.
-It’s a vicious circle that will happen faster than anyone has the change to react upon.
+It’s a vicious circle that will happen faster than anyone has the chance to react upon.

 Inherent battery safety will save lives